ConfigurationAsCode/ConfigurationAsCode.github.io/50-PrinciplesAndIdeas.rst

 :class: slide

-What is the SBE in AWS?
+What Is The SBE In AWS?
 =======================

 * **SBE**: Secure Build Environment